m-kru/hbs/README.md

 Within single flow each target can be executed at most once.
 This implies, that multiple cores can't add the same dependency target with different arguments (it is still being considered whether this is worth to add).
 However, is there is such a need there are 2 possible solutions.
 1. User can call `hbs::AddDep dependency::target::path args for first case` in single place, and in all other places simply call `dependency::target::path args for another case`.
-The drawback of this approach is that only the target with `hbs::AddDep` will have depency visible in the depency graph.
+The drawback of this approach is that only the target with `hbs::AddDep` will have dependency visible in the dependency graph.
 However, this can be solved by adding an extra `hbs::AddDep dependency::target::path` call.
-2. Add extra targets to the dependency core and use different depency target path in different places.
+2. Add extra targets to the dependency core and use different dependency target path in different places.

 ## Code generation